 When I say cycle, I’m referring to duty cycle which is an ever so important feature of any air compressor.
 If you’re unsure what this is, please visit our Air Compressor Duty Cycle guide!

 The end of almost any line coming from an air compressor is fitted with quick connect couplers.
 These couplers are connected and disconnected an unbelievable amount of times, dragged across shop floors or garages, and dropped on hard concrete or other surfaces.

 Therefore, it becomes quite easy for them to become damaged and begin to leak.
 On top of this, if you do not install the quick connect properly or it is an incorrect size to your needs then pressurized air will be able to leak out.

 Air compressor quick connect leaks can also occur due to a problem with the fittings sealing.
-The majority are designed to seal internally using O-rings hence there typically being no need to use teflon tape or dope on the threads.
-Damaged O-rings, whether they’re scratched, chipped or broken will allow air pressure to escape.
+The majority are designed to seal internally using O-rings hence there typically is no need to use PTFE tape or dope on the threads.
+Damaged O-rings, whether they’re scratched, chipped, or broken will allow air pressure to escape.

 Industrial type couplers are Type D and are 1/4″, whilst automotive couplers are Type C or Type G and can be of sizes 1/4″ and 3/8″ respectively.

 How to Fix My Air Compressor Quick-Connect Leak